edjw/edjw-blog-astro/src/content/blog/2024-06-04-deploy-laravel-11-for-free-on-vercel-in-2024.md

 You can deploy Laravel on Vercel.
 For free!

-This is nice if you're coming to Laravel from Javascript land and you're used to being able to put up a site for free without needing to worry about running a server.
+This is nice if you're coming to Laravel from Javascript land like me.
+In Javascript, Netlify and Vercel make it really easy to deploy something you're just trying out for free without needing to worry about running a server.

-There are more hoops to jump through compared to hosting SvelteKit etc on Vercel.
+Deploying Laravel on Vercel is more work compared to hosting Astro, SvelteKit etc on Vercel or Netlify.
+But Laravel does more stuff so it's a tradeoff like everything else.

 [Tools like Ploi](https://ploi.io/register?referrer=H1A1JZd9zNVLJ4EimK4I) (referral) and [Laravel Forge](https://forge.laravel.com) are probably the way forward for more substantial sites.